DreamEditBenchTeam/DreamEdit/README.md

 Check [project website](https://dreameditbenchteam.github.io/) for demos and data examples.

 ## News
-* [19/07/2023] We released our DreamBooth weights on [https://vault.cs.uwaterloo.ca/s/EiNjg9yTAKEFgF2](https://vault.cs.uwaterloo.ca/s/EiNjg9yTAKEFgF2).
+* [20/07/2023] We released our DreamBooth weights on [UWaterloo Vault](https://vault.cs.uwaterloo.ca/s/EiNjg9yTAKEFgF2) and [HuggingFace Space](https://huggingface.co/vinesmsuic/DreamEdit-DreamBooth-Models/tree/main).

 ## Requirements
 A suitable conda environment named `dream_edit` can be created and activated with: